Books or Laptops? The Cost-Effectiveness of Shifting from Printed to Digital Delivery of Educational Content in Honduras

-In 2013, the Honduran Government introduced the Educatracho program to improve the quality of education in elementary schools in poor areas.
+In 2013, the Honduran Government introduced the Educatracho program to improve the quality of education in elementary schools in low-income areas.
 The program provided an XO 1.75 laptop, developed by the non-profit group One Laptop per Child, with free software programs and mathematics and Spanish textbooks adapted for on-screen use.
 The laptops also contained basic interactive exercises that did not adapt to users' learning patterns.

 Researchers randomly selected around half the schools to receive laptops and Internet access.
 These schools did not receive Spanish or mathematics textbooks.
 The other half of the schools received textbooks, but did not receive laptops.